rj-chap/NFWorkshop16/README.md

 # Workshop Details

 In the workshop, I will walk attendees through how Bechtel’s "Team Threat Level Pancakes" (formerly "Team DOFIR") took 1st place in LMG Security’s Network Forensics Puzzle Contest (NFPC) at DefCon 23 (2015).
-This was a repeat win for us, and we enjoy every minute that we have spent on these challenges.
+This was a repeat win for us, and we enjoyed every minute that we have spent on these challenges.
 LMG holds an awesome annual contest, and we are proud to show the tech that we used to complete the most recent challenge.
 Keep in mind that this is a "WE" thing.
 I put together the workshop, but OUR TEAM wins these things.
 I am honored to work with such awesome people.

-To solve the sucker, we used tools such as Wireshark, bash, volatility, Python, and others.
+To solve the sucker, we used tools such as Wireshark, NetworkMiner, bash, volatility, Python, and others.
 I cover how we put together some scripts and commands in order to streamline our methodology.
 My goal: Show off some cool network forensics tech and garner interest for yet another NFPC.
 We want some top-notch competition, so check out what we have to offer and be sure to get your game on at DefCon 24 in 2016!

 ---